Author: Garrick Throckmorton – Chief Product and Services Officer

 Born and raised in Illinois, I was no stranger to the cultural vortex that Michael Jordan and the Chicago Bulls created in the 1990’s.
 All eyes were on the phenom from North Carolina who took the entire world by storm and became the one the most recognizable faces and names the sports world had ever seen.
 Even if you are not a sports fan, you knew of Michael Jordan.

 Given the recent black hole that our sporting world has vanished into, ESPN made the probable life-saving decision to move up the launch of a 10-part documentary on the 1997-1998 Chicago Bulls.
 It has been an incredible view behind the scenes of one of the highest performing teams in history!
 It has reminded me of the special outcomes that occur when we design teams with intentionality towards delivering great results.

 High performing teams are what all organizations desire, and as you know, their creation is not simple.
 What does science tell us about high performing teams?
-Based upon decades of research and experience, our team has catalogued the key Drivers and Practices of High Performing Teams into a performance library that we call).
+Based upon decades of research and experience, our team has catalogued the key Drivers and Practices of High Performing Teams into a performance library that we call KSAT (Knowledge, Skills and Attributes of Teams).
 This library, and additional team tools, help our partners to identify the mission critical drivers and practices needed to form your teams and produce results in any environment (onsite, remote, virtual, and more).

 Watching The Last Dance reminds us of the special determination of the Chicago Bulls in the 1990’s and gives us lessons for team success today.